Tsubasa (train)

-The Tsubasa (つばさ) is a high-speed Shinkansen train service operated on the Yamagata Shinkansen by East Japan Railway Company (JR East) since July 1992.
-The name was formerly used for a limited express service operated by Japanese National Railways (JNR) and later by JR East, which ran from Ueno to Akita, and was discontinued in 1992 when the new shinkansen service commenced.
+The Tsubasa (つばさ) is a high-speed Shinkansen train service operated on the Yamagata Shinkansen and Tōhoku Shinkansen by East Japan Railway Company (JR East) since July 1992.
+The name was formerly used for a limited express service operated by Japanese National Railways (JNR) and later by JR East, which ran from Ueno to Akita, and was discontinued in 1992 when the new Shinkansen service commenced.

-The Japanese word "tsubasa" means "wing".

 Service outline

 The services were originally operated by 7-car 400 series trains, later replaced by 7-car E3 series trains.
 They couple with E2 series trains for their journey from Tokyo to Fukushima, traveling at a maximum speed of 275 km/h.
 Tsubasa trains are limited to 130 km/h on the Yamagata Shinkansen from Fukushima to Shinjō since there are many sharp curves and level crossings, as the line is essentially a re-gauged narrow-gauge line.

 Starting 16 March 2024, services are also operated by 7-car E8 series, gradually replacing E3 series in the future.
 They operate in conjunction with E5 series between Tokyo and Fukushima, increasing their maximum speed of 275 km/h to 300 km/h.